Adrien40/ha-ffbb-tracker/README.md

 - 🧩 Ready-to-import automation blueprints for Telegram notifications, no templating required
 - 🛠️ Three action services ready for automations and notification scripts (Telegram, pre-game alerts)
 - 🔧 Automatic repair notification if a team can no longer be found (season rollover), pointing you straight to Reconfigure
-- 🔍 Fast setup: search by club name, federal club code, or direct team URL copy-paste
+- 🔍 Fast setup: search by club name, official club code (e.g. NAQ0040141), or direct team URL copy-paste
 - ⚙️ Simple 2-minute installation via HACS

 ---